blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Concentration, up to 1 minute
 You affect a temporal distortion around up to six creatures of your choice in a 40ft cube within range.
 Each target makes a wisdom save to avoid the effects of the spell.
 Effected creatures experience halved speed, a -2 penalty to AC and dexterity saving throws, and cannot use reactions.
 Additionally, effected creatures can use either a bonus action or action, but not both, and cannot make multiple attacks on it's turn.

 An effected creature's attempt to cast a spell using an action requires the success of a flat DC 11 roll, which allows it to complete at the start of the creature's next turn.
 Each turn, a creature may end the spell by succeeding a wisdom saving throw at the end of their turn.
 ```

 ```
 Tongues (3rd)
 Casting Speed: 1 action
 Distance: Touch
-Duration:
+Duration: 1 hour
 A creature you touch gains the ability to understand any spoken language it hears, and to speak intelligibly to any creature that knows at least one language.
 ```

 ```